Britney has a B.A. in Environmental Management and Sustainability. Cassie is certified in plant-based nutrition.

 - When the leaves begin to crumble when they are touched, they are done!
 Let them cool a bit before storing.

-Air Drying Herbs
+Air Drying Your Herbs Step-by-Step

 - Cut your herbs in the morning and wash thoroughly.

 - Tie 5–10 stems together in a bundle and hang them upside down.
 Make sure that they are not hanging in direct sunlight or else they may become bleached and lose their flavor.